skarfacegc/FlowTrack/README.markdown

 [![Build Status](https://travis-ci.org/skarfacegc/FlowTrack.svg?branch=feature%2FgridGraph)](https://travis-ci.org/skarfacegc/FlowTrack)

+*Note: the command line option for config file location doesn't entirely work, parts of the software still assume ./flowTrack.conf  This is tracked by [issue #21](/../../issues/21)*

 About
 -----
 FlowTrack is designed to listen for and log netflow (v5) traffic.
 My goal with it is to make installation as easy as